marellocommerce/marello-application/README.md

 Requirements
 ------------

-Marello OroCommerce Bridge requires Marello (EE) 1.3.* and OroCommerce (EE) 1.5.* installed in order to function correctly.
+Marello OroCommerce Bridge requires Marello CE 1.3.* or Marello EE 1.1.* and OroCommerce (EE) 1.5.* installed in order to function correctly.

 Terminology
 ------------